Does a grand piano’s case really matter? 3 reasons why it’s important

 Combined with the unique Steinway bent-rim, the case plays a major role in creating the Steinway sound.

-The best way to appreciate these contributions of the case to a Steinway grand is to come into one of our two showrooms in Boston and Newton to allow your senses to take in several different Steinway grands.
+The best way to appreciate these contributions of the case to a Steinway grand is to come into our showroom in Newton to allow your senses to take in several different Steinway grands.

 In the meantime, learn more about the way Steinway cases are made by reading this article: